AtanasovAtanas/interactive-content/EN/12-Workshop/01-Workshop.md

 [slide]
 ## Implement forEach( Consumer < Integer > ) Method

-We have a doubly linked list.
+We have a `DoublyLinkedList`.
 We can add elements to it.

 But we cannot see what is inside, because the list still does not have a method to traverse its elements (pass through each one of them, one by one).